phax/ph-commons/README.md

 </dependency>
 ```

-##Coding conventions

-The following list gives a short overview of special programming techniques that are used inside ph-commons.
-These descriptions apply to version 6.

-  * All interfaces are named starting with a capital 'I' followed by a second uppercase character (like in `IHasID`).
-By default all interfaces contain only read-only methods except the interface name starts with `IMutable` in which case the interface also contains modifying methods.
-  * All enumerations are named starting with a capital 'E' followed by a second uppercase character (like in `EUnicodeBOM`)
-  * All member variables are private or protected and use the Hungarian notation (like `aList`).
-The used prefixes are:
-    * `a` for all kind of objects that do not fall into any other category
-    * `b` for boolean variables
-    * `c` for character variables
-    * `d` for double variables
-    * `e` for enum variables
-    * `f` for float variables
-    * `n` for byte, int, long and short variables
-    * `s` for String variables
-  * The scope of a field is indicated by either the prefix `m_` for instance (member) fields, and `s_` for static fields.
-A special case are "static final" fields which may omit this prefix and use only upper case character (e.g. `DEFAULT_VALUE` as in `public static final boolean DEFAULT_VALUE = true;`)
-  * All methods returning collections (lists, sets, maps etc.) are usually returning copies of the content.
-This helps ensuring thread-safety (where applicable) but also means that modifying returned collections has no impact on the content of the "owning" object.
-In more or less all cases, there are "add", "remove" and "clear" methods available to modify the content of an object directly.
-All the methods returning copies of collections should be annotated with `@ReturnsMutableCopy`.
-In contrast if the inner collection is returned directly (for whatever reason) it should be annotated with `@ReturnsMutableObject`.
-If an unmodifiable collection is returned, the corresponding annotation is `@ReturnsImmutableObject` (e.g. for `Collections.unmodifiableList` etc.)
-  * For all non primitive parameter the annotations `@Nonnull` or `@Nullable` are used, indicating whether a parameter can be `null` or not.
-Additionally for Strings and collections the annotation `@Nonempty` may be present, indicating that empty values are also not allowed.
-All these annotations have no impact on the runtime of an application.
-They are just meant as hints for the developers.
-  * All logging is done via SLF4J.

 ##Contents
 In general I tried to make the source comments as useful as possible.
 Therefore here only an alphabetic package list with the respective contents is shown: